-Ms. Parshall also serves on the boards of directors of the Company and Akcea.
-Ms. Parshall receives for her board service the same compensation as the Company and Akcea provide their other non-employee Directors.
-If in the future Ms. Parshall ends her board of director service for the Company, for 18 months following such date, the Company will pay Ms. Parshall's COBRA premium payments, or if COBRA is not available, an amount equal to the cost of comparable health insurance coverage.
-The Advisory Services Agreement will continue until termination by us or Ms. Parshall upon 120 days' advance written notice.
+the Company will pay Ms. Parshall's COBRA premium payments, or if COBRA is not available, an amount equal to the cost of comparable health insurance coverage.
+The Amended Advisory Services Agreement will continue until termination by us or Ms. Parshall upon 90 days' advance written notice.

 One of our Directors, Peter Reikes, is a Vice Chairman in the Investment Banking Division at Stifel, Nicolaus & Company, Inc., a firm we engage from time to time for investment banking services.
-We paid Stifel an aggregate of approximately \$4,000,000 in 2018, which amount is substantially less than 5% of Stifel's gross revenues for its 2018 fiscal year.
+We paid Stifel an aggregate of approximately \$10.1 million in 2020, which amount is substantially less than 5% of Stifel's gross revenues for its 2020 fiscal year.